bestisblessed/bestisblessed/README.md

 <h2 align="left">💻 Current Projects</h2>
 <table>
     <tr>
-        <td><a href="https://github.com/bestisblessed/ai-templates">🤖 ai-templates</a> - Templates & examples of various use cases with the OpenAI API, mostly assistants</td>
+        <td><a href="https://github.com/bestisblessed/ai-templates">🤖 ai-templates</a> - Examples of various use cases with the OpenAI API, mostly assistants</td>
-        <td><a href="https://github.com/bestisblessed/ai-local-builds">🤖 ai-local-builds</a> - Templates using different models, agents, tools from various AI frameworks (ollama, langchain, open interpreter etc.)</td>
+        <td><a href="https://github.com/bestisblessed/ai-local-builds">🤖 ai-local-builds</a> - Examples using different models, agents, tools from various AI frameworks (ollama, langchain, open interpreter etc.)</td>
-        <td><a href="https://github.com/bestisblessed/deepseek">🤖 deepseek</a> - Templates & examples of various use cases with the Deepseek API</td>
+        <td><a href="https://github.com/bestisblessed/deepseek">🤖 deepseek</a> - Examples of various use cases with the Deepseek API</td>
     </tr>
     <tr>
         <td><a href="https://github.com/bestisblessed/the-fight-predictor-agent">🥷 the-fight-predictor-agent</a> - Automated AI Agent deployed on Twitter designed for fight analysis</td>